Gulbarga Fort: Structures

-With the establishment of the Bahmani Kingdom in the Deccan from 1347, the architectural styles of the Persian architecture of Iran made impressive and lasting impacts, which are seen in the fort.
+With the establishment of the Bahmani Kingdom in the Deccan from 1347, the architectural styles of Persia made impressive and lasting impacts, which are seen in the fort.
 The mosques, arches, gardens, and the palaces were built within and also outside the fort in the Kalaburagi town.
 Within the fort, the buildings built are impressive with Indo-Persian architecture that evolved in the Deccan.
 Professor Desai has observed: A distinct Indo-Persian architectural style of Deccan came into existence after the establishment of the Bahmani dynasty in 1347.

 Some of the important structures built are elaborated.